Aerospace Engineering (Private Pilot Instruction) MEng

 Scottish Highers + 2 Advanced Highers AAAAB + AA in Maths and a science

 Welsh Baccalaureate + 2 A Levels A + AA in Maths and a science

-Access to HE Diploma 60 credits overall in a relevant subject, with 45 credits at Level 3, including 39 credits at Distinction to include 15 Maths and 15 Physics (or an appropriate science), and 6 credits at Merit + grade A in A Level Maths
+Access to HE Diploma Award of Access to HE Diploma in a relevant subject, with 45 credits at Level 3, including 39 at Distinction (to include 15 Maths and 15 science units), and 6 at Merit + A in A Level Maths

 Science subjects include Physics, Chemistry, Biology (or Human Biology), Further Maths or Statistics